MJ Melendez Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.95 team ERA that ranks 26th across all league pitching staffs.
+- The White Sox pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- White Sox pitchers combine to give up 193 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.89).

-- Toussaint (2-7) gets the starting nod for the White Sox in his 12th start of the season.
-He's put together a 4.87 ERA in 64 2/3 innings pitched, with 64 strikeouts.
+- The White Sox give up the fourth-most home runs in baseball (196 total, 1.4 per game).

-- His most recent time out was on Saturday against the Detroit Tigers, when the righty tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.
+- The right-hander's most recent appearance came on Tuesday against the Kansas City Royals, when he tossed 5 1/3 innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.